Revolution Softball Camps

 • Ages: 7–17 years old

-Campers are asked to bring necessary softball equipment such as a glove, bat, helmet, cleats, and catcher’s gear if they are a catcher, along with a refillable water bottle, snack, and clothing and personal items like athletic socks, sliding pads, shorts, t-shirts, off-field clothes, hat, and sneakers.
-Overnight campers are also asked to bring items such as an alarm clock, pillow, blanket or sleeping bag, Twin XL bedding, pajamas, flip flops or shower shoes, sweatshirt, bathing suit and towel (TBD), spending money (no more than $50), sunscreen, toiletries, and a shower towel.
+Families are instructed that campers should bring all necessary softball equipment, a refillable water bottle, and a snack, along with suggested items such as glove, bat, helmet, cleats, catcher’s gear if needed, athletic socks, sliding pads, shorts, t-shirts, off-field clothes, hat, sneakers, and various overnight items like bedding, pillow, pajamas, shower shoes, sweatshirt, bathing suit and towel (TBD), toiletries, shower towel, alarm clock, and a small amount of spending money for overnight camps.
 Campers are allowed to bring cell phones to contact their guardians, but phones are not allowed on the field during training sessions, and campers are advised not to bring expensive personal items such as cell phones or laptops, with all personal items the responsibility of each camper and Revolution Softball and its camp staff not responsible for lost, stolen, or forgotten items.

 • Ages: 7–17 years old

-Campers are asked to bring necessary softball equipment such as a glove, bat, helmet, cleats, and catcher’s gear if they are a catcher, along with a refillable water bottle, snack, and clothing and personal items like athletic socks, sliding pads, shorts, t-shirts, off-field clothes, hat, and sneakers.
-Overnight campers are also asked to bring items such as an alarm clock, pillow, blanket or sleeping bag, Twin XL bedding, pajamas, flip flops or shower shoes, sweatshirt, bathing suit and towel (TBD), spending money (no more than $50), sunscreen, toiletries, and a shower towel.
+Families are instructed that campers should bring all necessary softball equipment, a refillable water bottle, and a snack, along with suggested items such as glove, bat, helmet, cleats, catcher’s gear if needed, athletic socks, sliding pads, shorts, t-shirts, off-field clothes, hat, sneakers, and various overnight items like bedding, pillow, pajamas, shower shoes, sweatshirt, bathing suit and towel (TBD), toiletries, shower towel, alarm clock, and a small amount of spending money for overnight camps.
 Campers are allowed to bring cell phones to contact their guardians, but phones are not allowed on the field during training sessions, and campers are advised not to bring expensive personal items such as cell phones or laptops, with all personal items the responsibility of each camper and Revolution Softball and its camp staff not responsible for lost, stolen, or forgotten items.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.